rdkcentral/firebolt-certification-app/docs/Execution.md

 Sanity testing ensures that all APIs function correctly at a basic level, serving as a quick check method.
 Execute the Sanity Test Suite, as described in the [Supported Ways of Execution](#supported-ways-of-execution) section.
 This suite tests all APIs by invoking predefined calls under each API, offering a comprehensive overview of basic functionality.

-### Regression

-For regression testing a user may want to send requests with custom parameters and verify responses against predefined data sets for targeted testing.
-To trigger those tests, users may be inclined to build out a Framework that allows for communicating with your device, and can both send requests and verify responses as needed.

 ## Modes of communication